zyxsachin/AccessibleEPUB/Testfiles/Bugreport (V 0.1.10).md

 On the small taskbar (second monitor), the old logo is shown: ![1551926315382](ARCHIVE/1551926315382.png) whereas on the main taskbar, it is the new logo: ![1551926366689](ARCHIVE/1551926366689.png) .

+# V.0.1.10 #3 (Third instance, "release" version)

+> 13.03.2019 14:45-

+Catching up on new features.

+The Changelog on top of this log has been completed, according to Sachin's markdown file.
+New in this instance and the previous one:

+- Removed bug where the program would crash if non-existent file was opened with the "Open With" command
+- Removed bug where the program would crash if a file with no text would be saved
+- Added keyboard shortcuts for adding inline formulas and conversion to inline formulas
+- The title of the window now changes after "Save As"
+- Adjusted font size difference between lists and normal text
+- Scroll lock has been added to prevent the preview from scrolling to the bottom after every change
+- Added page breaks and page numbers

+Catching up on Github.

+- _Test (GreaterThan)_: The replace function concerning `<` and `>` symbols has been implemented
+- _Test (Preview)_: A button has been implemented to allow [refresh of preview browser] without [scrolling to the bottom every time].
+- _Test (tF)_: A shortcut launching the inline-formula conversion has been implemented with CTRL+Shift+C.
+- _Test (tP)_: Page breaks are not 100% reliable yet.
+Investigation pending
+- _Test (Void)_: A new line (\n) is added after creating a new file to prevent this.
+- _Test (Safeplace)_: Save as in Windows title of the window is not updated to the new file name
+- _Test (Reader Fontsize)_: The text size of lists and normal text should now be fixed, but still has to be tested.

+The third instance has now been installed on my computer.

+The bugs "Void" and "Safeplace" are confirmed to be solved.
+"Preview" is not fully functional yet.

+"GreaterThan", "Traces" and "CopyLess" have been added to the bug list.

+### [Bug: Traces

+I suppose that newly implemented features do not always work with non-empty files older than their implementation.

+So far, this seems to concern pagebreaks as well as the <-text-replace function.

+**]**

+### [Bug: CopyLess

+When copying selected text from one editor instance of Accessible EPUB (CTRL+C), and then inserting it in another editor instance (CTRL+V):

+Error message "problem converting WYSIWYG to HTML" is returned.
+This is caused by the presence of pagebreaks in the clipboard and the WYSIWIG text.
+Removing them allows conversion of the document, and pagebreaks can then be inserted again in the editor without causing problems.

+**]**